Skip to main content

 Bio

-Elizabeth Mertz is a legal anthropologist who studies legal language in the United States, with a special focus on law school education.
-Her research also examines the problems involved in…
+Elizabeth Mertz is a legal anthropologist who examines legal language in the United States, with a special focus on law school education.
+She studies law schools as sites for training incipient lawyers in the language of law, and law professors as teachers and translators of that language.
+Her research also examines the challenges involved in translating between law and social science,…

 Full bio »